Liam-Mackey/SimpleShit/content/posts/my-struggle-with-schizophrenia.md

 Schizophrenia is a broad illness.
 In fact in recent editions of the DSM 5, the rule book for diagnosing mental illness, Schizophrenia is described on a spectrum.
 Schizophrenia can also be comorbid with other conditions.
 When Schizophrenia is comorbid with either Major Depression or Bipolar disorder this is called Schizoaffective disorder.
 Schizoaffective disorder is the intersection of mood illness and psychosis.
 Although people with depression and bipolar disorder can experience psychosis in periods of extreme mood fluctuation, people with schizoaffective disorder experience psychosis as a dominant part of their illness.
 To qualify for schizoaffective disorder you need to experience psychosis without mood fluctuations for at least 2 weeks.

 Schizophrenia and Bipolar disorder, my two comorbid conditions express themselves differently depending on the patient.
 To sum up the symptoms of my condition briefly I experience high swings in mood, depressions that get so low I lose 20 pounds in a month and think about suicide.
 I also experience elevated moods where I feel like I can do anything, I get little sleep, grandiose thoughts, and exhibit reckless behaviors.
 To qualify for Schizoaffective disorder psychosis is the dominant player in my life.
-I have experienced delusions that I could read minds, paranoia thinking that the government was after me, or grandiosity that celebrities were infatuated with me and sending me letters in my neighbors mailboxes.
+I have experienced delusions that I could read minds, paranoid thinking that the government was after me, or grandiosity that celebrities were infatuated with me and sending me letters in my neighbors mailboxes.
 By far the dominant feature of my illness is hallucinations.
 Even with my medication and therapy I still have auditory hallucinations almost daily.
 When I become very ill for a period of time I will also experience visual and tactile hallucinations.

 These symptoms are quite debilitating.
 I started hearing voices when I was 13.
 I remember being terrified by the cacophony of incessant noises in my head.
 I remember growing paranoid that everyone I knew was after me, trying to lock me away in a hospital forever or kill me.